jbmokuz/pocket-monster-of-the-week/Playbooks/psychic.md

 ### ☒ Telepathy
 > you can read people’s thoughts and put words in their mind.

 > You can **Investigate a Mystery** or **Read a Bad Situation**  without needing to actually talk.
 You can also **Manipulate Someone** without speaking.
 You still roll moves as normal, except people will not expect the weirdness of your mental communication.

+> You also get +2 to all special rolls when taking **Actions**

 ---